BrianLoveGa/space-battle-game/README.md

 Must be played in console log.

-Just type commands into bottom line of the ole log - instructions on html Page.
+Just type commands into bottom line of (ye olde) the console log - instructions on html Page.
 And below

 <!-- Picture below of Space Battle Game - version by: Brian Loveless -->